hnaki/Barretto_EDA_Spotify-2023/README.md

 plt.show()
 ```

-For playlists, I converted the 'in_deezer_playlists' due to having a different data type than the rest.
-Then I grouped the data inside the platforms.
+For playlists, I grouped the data inside the platforms.
 After that, I grouped the artists and the sum playlist appearances of each artist across the platforms.
 Then I calculate the total sum playlists appearances and sorted it from greatest to least.
 I only picked the top 10 artists for better visualization purposes.

 Plotting it in the graph would look like this: